Skyscanner/pyfailsafe/README.md

 ### Failsafe call with retries

-Use RetryPolicy class to define the number of retries which should be made before operation fails.
+Use `RetryPolicy` class to define the number of retries which should be made before operation fails.

-Retries are executed immediately - there is no backoff.
-Waiting before executing a retry is something we plan to implement.

 ```python
 from failsafe import Failsafe, RetryPolicy